 Walter Eugene Lane brings a unique and richly textured background to his writing.
 His life experiences include serving as a pastor, security officer, 911 dispatcher, and police records clerk.
-He has also worked in factories, mills, and warehouses.
-He is a North Carolina native now residing in the Research Triangle area.
-His new novel 'Ths Girl Left Behind' is now completed and available at Amazon.com.
+He has also worked in factories, mills, warehouses, and sales.
+He is a North Carolina native residing in the Research Triangle area.
+His new novel BONE UGLY CURSE is available at Amazon.com.

 Shakespeare once asked, "What's in a name?"
 Evidently, quite a